 You likely had one of two types of surgery:

-- Open craniotomy, during which the doctor makes an opening in your skull to place a clip on the neck of the aneurysm.
+- Open craniotomy, during which the surgeon makes an opening in your skull to place a clip on the neck of the aneurysm.

-- Endovascular repair, during which the doctor does surgery on areas of your body through a blood vessel.
+- Endovascular repair, during which the surgeon does surgery on areas of your body through a blood vessel.

 What to Expect at Home

-If you had bleeding before, during, or after surgery you may have some short- or long-term problems.
+If you had bleeding before, during, or after surgery you might have some short- or long-term problems.
 These may be mild or severe.
 For many people, these problems get better over time.

 If you had either type of surgery you may:

 - Feel sad, angry, or very nervous.
 This is normal.